lhmouse/asteria/doc/quick-guide.md

 ```

 Throwing an exception transfers execution to the nearest enclosing `catch`.
 There are two forms of `catch`.
-One is the well-known _try-catch statement_:
+One is the well-known _try-catch statement_
+like in JavaScript.
+We do

 ```
 #5:1> :heredoc @@